 The interdisciplinary Gender Studies minor analyzes the impact of gender upon individuals and societies.
-In Gender Studies, the roles of women and men in literature, philosophy, history, the sciences, and education are examined; how have these roles changed and how will they be altered in the future?
+In Gender Studies, the roles of women and men in literature, philosophy, history, the sciences, and education are examined in an effort to answer questions, such as how have these roles changed and how will they be altered in the future?